Batman-S/Ramen_API/README.md

    * Retrieves a list of all available ramen types in the database
 * `/ramentype/:id`
     * Retrives one specific ramen type designated by the id parameter
+    * Displays all associated ramenshops with that ramen type

 ### Update
 * `/ramentype/:id`